kaaryasthan/kaaryasthan/README.md

 you have any feedback, I would be happy to listen.
 You can send mail
 to: baiju.m.mail AT gmail.com

-### Can I use Kaaryasthan to manage open source project tasks & issues?

-Sorry, that is not possible.
-All URLs will require authentication except login & registraion.
-Kaaryasthan is designed exclusively for private projects.

 ### Why did you choose AGPLv3+ as the license?

 I believe that's the best license for a web application.
 From the